 Most of us have heard stories of founders who had a bad experience working with growth marketing agencies.
-Stories that (usually) start with excitement and anticipation, but end with empty pockets, and disappointment.
-But, what is the reason why this is happening?
-Is there something wrong about the clients and their expectations, or about the agencies?
-We would go for the latter…
+Stories that (usually) start with excitement and anticipation but end with a respectable loss of earnings and disappointment.
+What is the reason behind this?
+Is there something wrong about the clients and their expectations, or about the growth marketing agencies?
+We will go for the latter…

 There seems to be something fundamentally wrong with the way most growth marketing agencies close and serve their clients.
 We knew it and decided to do something about it.
-Is what we did going to prevent you from hiring one of these agencies?
+Is our research going to prevent you from hiring one of these agencies?
 Most likely not.
-However, at least, it will help you understand that when it comes to growth marketing agencies, you (always) need to do your research.
+However, it will, at least, help you, understand that when it comes to growth marketing agencies, you always need to do your research.

 The “why” behind this research is simple: we wanted to uncover the way growth marketing agencies sell their services and close new clients.
-You see, we live in a climate of misinformation, quick wins, and “growth hacks” that promise growth equal to Dropbox, Airbnb, and Robinhood.
-However, most of the times, these promises don’t come easy.
+You see, nowadays we experience the spread of misinformation, the quick ones win, and so do “growth hacks” that promise growth equal to Dropbox, Airbnb, and Robinhood.
+However, most times, these promises don’t come easy.

 Our methodology was—once again—simple: